Tee Higgins Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- The 257.2 passing yards the Chiefs give up per game makes them the NFL's 21st-ranked pass defense this season.
+- The Chiefs have the NFL's 21st-ranked pass defense this season, surrendering 257.2 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Chiefs defense is ranked 16th in the league.
+- The Chiefs have allowed 23 passing TDs this season (1.5 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In last week's game against the Ravens, Higgins was targeted 13 times and recorded 12 catches for 194 yards (16.2 yards per catch) and scored two touchdowns.
+- Higgins put together a 194-yard performance against the Ravens last week on 12 catches (16.2 yards per reception) while being targeted 13 times and scoring two touchdowns.

-- Higgins has 19 catches on 23 targets for 331 yards and two touchdowns in his last three games, averaging 110.3 yards per game.
+- Over his last three games, Higgins has 331 receiving yards on 19 receptions (23 targets), with two touchdowns, averaging 110.3 yards per game.

 Higgins' Cincinnati Teammates